bioimagesuiteweb/bisweb-manual/docs/imageeditor.md

 ![The Image Editor Tool](images/imageeditor.png)

-The [Image Editor](https://bioimagesuiteweb.github.io/webapp/editor.html) tool shown above is a tool to create and visualize interactive segmentations, as well as to correct existing segmentations (e.g. skull stripping).
-This tool uses the core orthogonal viewer described in ([Displaying Images](viewers.md).
+The [Image Editor](https://bioimagesuiteweb.github.io/webapp/editor.html) tool shown above is a tool to create and visualize  segmentations interactively, as well as to correct existing segmentations (e.g. skull stripping).
+This tool uses the core orthogonal viewer described in [Displaying Images](viewers.md).
 It has the following additional features:

 * Overlays are explicitly labeled as Objectmaps (i.e. the value in this overlay image is explicitly a tag for a region)
 * The ability to edit the object maps using the "Paint Tool".
 * Provision of selected set of modules (Create Objectmap, Morphology Operations, Regularize Objectmap, Mask Image) for modifying object maps.
-* The integration of the VOI (`Volume-of-interest`) analysis tool that uses the current objectmap to analyze the underlying image (which could be a timeseries as opposed to just a static image).
+* The integration of the volume-of-interest (VOI) analysis tool that uses the current objectmap to analyze the underlying image (which could be a timeseries as opposed to just a static image).

 #### Creating an Objectmap